 Diclofenac is a nonsteroidal anti-inflammatory drug (NSAID), which works by inhibiting enzymes that lead to the production of important inflammatory mediators (i.e., prostaglandins and thromboxanes).
 Blocking this response ultimately results in reduced inflammation, pain, fever, and swelling.

 Lidocaine is an anesthetic that numbs pain by blocking nerve conduction and interrupting the transmission of pain signals.
 Lidocaine is useful in treating backaches, muscle soreness, mild joint pain, itching, and irritation.
+Please note that for over-the-counter use, lidocaine at the 4% strength can be used for topical use, but lidocaine at the 5% strength should only be used for anorectal or hemorrhoidal use.

 How are Diclofenac Gel and Lidocaine Cream Similar?

 Diclofenac gel and lidocaine cream are both topical treatments that provide direct pain relief to the site of application.
 Neither diclofenac gel nor lidocaine cream should be applied on skin that is broken, infected, swollen, or covered with rash.
 Topical pain products may be preferred treatments especially for patients who are unable to swallow pills or have other medical conditions that require more caution around systemic side effects.
 Although diclofenac gel and lidocaine cream are often used for different conditions, both products may be used to manage joint pain.
+Please note that lidocaine at the 5% strength should only be used for anorectal or hemorrhoidal use.

 What are the Key Differences between Diclofenac Gel and Lidocaine Cream?

-Lidocaine can be used to treat backaches, muscle soreness, mild joint pain, itching, hemorrhoid irritation, and nerve pain.
+Depending on the strength, lidocaine can be used to treat backaches, muscle soreness, mild joint pain, itching, hemorrhoid irritation, and nerve pain.
 Generally, lidocaine cream takes around 30-60 minutes to start working and may last for 1-3 hours, depending on how long the cream stays on the skin.

 In contrast to lidocaine cream, diclofenac gel is most effective at treating arthritis-related joint pain.
 The full effects of diclofenac gel are typically felt within 7 days of applying four times daily (although it is possible to feel some relief after a few hours), and may last for 1-2 days after final application.
 In addition, diclofenac gel should only be used on the hands, wrists, elbows, knees, ankles, and feet.
 It is not recommended for use in other areas with pain deeper below the surface of the skin, such as the back, hip, or shoulder.